Russia's top Olympic investors complain over cost overruns

 Among the measures the businessmen called for were interest rate subsidies, which Potanin previously said he was requesting on loans, as well as tax breaks on the projects and lower interest rates for renting of land.

-In the letter, the company heads suggested they were doing their patriotic duty, saying they had decided to invest despite risks due to the "social nature of he project".
+In the letter, the company heads suggested they were doing their patriotic duty, saying they had decided to invest despite risks due to the "social nature of the project".

 However, they added, the firms "are at the same time public commercial companies whose aim is to increase the revenues of their shareholders."